pendle-finance/documentation/docs/Developers/Integration/PTAsCollateral.md

   * For example, a long term ETH holder can use PT-stETH as collateral to borrow USDC to buy more PT-stETH
   * Essentially, the user will be getting a fixed APY (from PT) on top of their leveraged long position on ETH.

-## Integrating PT as a collateral in a money market

-There are two main prerequisites to integrate PTs as a collateral in a money market:

-#### Reliable oracle for PT price:
-  * There is a permission-less oracle system for PTs that allows for querying TWAP prices for customised durations.
-  * Please refer to [this page](PTOracle.md) for the oracle documentations.

-#### Liquidation of PTs
-  * When a liquidation with $PT$ as collateral occurs, commonly, the liquidator will have to sell $PT$ into common asset to pay their debt.
-  * In Pendle's system, we support converting $PT$ back to $SY$ by selling $PT$ on our AMM (before maturity) or redeeming directly from `PendleYieldToken` contract (post maturity).
-This will then allow the liquidator to redeem their $SY$ into one of the output token of $SY$ (see [EIP-5115](https://eips.ethereum.org/EIPS/eip-5115)).
-  * For reference, we have written the [`BoringPtSeller`](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/offchain-helpers/BoringPtSeller.sol) contract to sell $PT$ into one of the output token.
-  * You can extend this abstract contract to use in a liquidation system.

 ## Risk analysis for PT as a collateral